 Batteries (household)

 Keep batteries out of your kerbside bins.
-They create a fire hazard in collection vehicles and receiving facilities.
-Batteries that end up in landfill can leak toxic materials into waterways and ecosystems.
+They create a fire hazard in collection vehicles and at receiving facilities.

 Before you throw it out